Professor Chris Burgoyne

 MA, PhD (Lond), MICE, MIStructE

-Official Fellow; Member of the College Council
+Life Fellow; Member of the College Council

-Professor of Structural Engineering
+Emeritus Professor of Structural Engineering

 Chris Burgoyne is Reader in Concrete Structures at the University Engineering Labs, and is Director of Studies in Engineering at Emmanuel College.
 He is a graduate of St. John’s College, Cambridge and worked in industry before carrying out research at Imperial College in London.
 He taught at Imperial for 11 years, and returned to Cambridge, where he also took up a Fellowship at Emmanuel, in 1989.
 Chris teaches a specialist final-year module on prestressed concrete, and also a third year course on plasticity theory.